-In assessing Roberto Duran’s career almost two decades removed from his last meaningful win, one thing isn’t up for debate: “Manos de Piedra” was great.
-Past that, the discussion as to where he stands in the pantheon of boxing history’s immortals continues.
-Some say he’s the greatest lightweight of all time; others contend he should be remembered as much or more for his world title wins in other weight classes.
-Either way, we recall here the 12 wins that speak directly to the greatness of Roberto Duran.
+In assessing Roberto Duran’s boxing career some two decades removed from his last meaningful win, one thing is not to be questioned: “Manos de Piedra” is an all-time great.
+Past that, the discussion as to where he stands in the pantheon of pugilism’s immortals will continue for years to come.
+Some say he’s the greatest lightweight of all time; others contend he should be remembered as much, or more, for his performances at welterweight and middleweight.
+Either way, we recall here the 12 triumphs that speak directly to the greatness of Roberto Duran.
+And of course it’s only fitting to feature this list in the month of June, the month of Roberto’s birthday and when he scored several of his most astonishing victories.

 12. Roberto Duran TKO8 Hector Thompson, June 2, 1973